We’ve gathered some of the lesser known facts about Stephen’s life, to give you a different insight into this amazing man.

 Then at 43, he contracted pneumonia and the prognosis looked so bad, Stephen’s doctors asked his wife if they should turn off his life support.

-Although she refused, Stephen’s doctors did need to carry out a tracheotomy to allow him to breathe.
+She refused, and Stephen’s doctors carried out a tracheotomy to allow him to breathe.
 This involved cutting an incision into the windpipe, meaning the little speech he had left would be lost.

 This device allowed Stephen to press a switch to select phrases, words or letters, and with its help, Stephen could communicate up to 15 words a minute.